JeremyAnsel/xwa_hooks/xwa_hook_32bpp/zip/readme.txt

 To define a skin for a craft, create a file named "[MissionDir]\[Mission]_Skins.txt" or create a section named "[Skins]" in "[MissionDir]\[Mission].ini".
 The format is
 CraftOptName = SkinNameA, SkinNameB
-CraftOptName_fg_# = SkinName1, SkinName2, SkinName3
+CraftOptName_fgc_# = SkinName1, SkinName2, SkinName3
-# in CraftOptName_fg_# is an integer for the opt color marking index, starting at 0.
+# in CraftOptName_fgc_# is an integer for the opt color marking index, starting at 0.
 The default SkinName is "Default".
 See "Skins.txt"